avadhkatrodiya18/-Finexos-Shortlist/README.md

 Architecture: Follows MVVM with domain-driven layering for better testability and modularity.

-State Management: Uses Riverpod for reactive variables and routing.
+State Management: Uses Getx for reactive variables and routing.

 Charts: Built using fl_chart, with dynamic bubble rendering and tooltips.